dorjeduck/vood/docs/CONFIG.md

   - No additional configuration options

 - **`discrete`**: Discrete transitions with selective matching
-  - Some holes move to new positions (matched pairs)
+  - Some vertex loops move to new positions (matched pairs)
-  - Excess holes shrink to zero at their current positions
+  - Excess vertex loops shrink to zero at their current positions
-  - New holes grow from zero at their final positions
+  - New vertex loops grow from zero at their final positions
   - Good for UI-style discrete animations
   - No additional configuration options

 - **`simple`**: Complete independence between old and new
-  - ALL old holes shrink to zero at their positions
+  - ALL old vertex loops shrink to zero at their positions
-  - ALL new holes grow from zero at their positions
+  - ALL new vertex loops grow from zero at their positions
   - No matching or movement between old and new
   - Simplest strategy (O(N+M) performance)
   - Best for completely different hole layouts